dt-sophie/community-examples/dashboards/Apdex Dashboard/README.md

 ## 🎯 Purpose

-The dashboard helps you quickly understand **how well services perform from an end-user perspective** within the HipsterShop application.
+The dashboard helps you quickly understand **how well services perform from an end-user perspective** within your application.
 It categorizes requests into **Satisfied**, **Tolerating**, or **Frustrated** groups and visualizes Apdex trends over time.

 ## 📊 What You’ll See